HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 Decreased image file types does not mean that the web has become less visual.
 Instead, sites may be switching to CSS effects (such as <a hreflang="en" href="https://www.w3schools.com/css/css3_shadows.asp">shadows</a> or [gradients](https://developer.mozilla.org/Web/CSS/gradient)) and [CSS animations](https://web.dev/articles/animations-guide).
 These assets can be used to produce resolution-independent assets that always look sharp at every resolution and zoom level, often at a fraction of the bytes required by an image file.

-Desktop pages consistently call for more image file types across with the gap between desktop and mobile growing steadily and consistently across percentiles.
+Desktop pages consistently call for more image file types with the gap between desktop and mobile growing steadily and consistently across percentiles.
 The difference between homepage and inner pages was striking in comparison.
 Where device type saw relatively consistent numbers, the median homepage called for 20 images compared to just 14 for inner pages.

 {{ figure_markup(
   caption="Image requests made on desktop pages at the 100th percentile.",